KleistLab/Retinotopy/README.md

 ## Overview

-This Unity project simulates two lamina model scenarios: **half** and **equator**.
+This Unity project simulates two main lamina model scenarios: **half** and **equator**.
 For this purpose a 2D simulation of arriving axons is created, where the axonal bodies are represented with soft-bodied circle sprite and the involved adhesion proteins with `SpringJoint2D`

 ## Features

-- Two simulation scenes:
+- Three simulation scenes:
   - **half** – a scenario where one half of lamina is simulated.
+  - **half no space** – a scenario where one half of lamina is simulated, but minimizing empty space.
   - **equator** – a scenario where both mirrored halves are simulated.
 - Automated test script that:
   - Runs the simulation 100 times.